Skip to main content

 Global

-4. The global configuration is used to configure overarching settings for the PaletteAI deployment.
+1. Use the global section to configure overarching settings for the PaletteAI deployment.
 Review and modify the following values as necessary.

 1. Set global.dns.domain to the primary domain for the deployment.
 Do not include a protocol.
 For example, use example.org, not https://example.org.